History of Art and Architecture

 Our Graduate Faculty

 While the entire faculty in HAA helps mentor our graduate students, direct advising of graduate students is limited to professors who are members of the graduate faculty.
-Current HAA faculty holding that status are: Christopher Drew Armstrong, Josh Ellengbogen, Sahar Hosseini, Jennifer Josten, Alison Langmead, Barbara McCloskey, Michelle McCoy, Christopher Nygren, Mrinalini Rajagopalan, Kirk Savage, and Alex Taylor.
+Current HAA faculty holding that status are: Christopher Drew Armstrong, Huey Copeland, Josh Ellenbogen, Sahar Hosseini, Jennifer Josten, Alison Langmead, Michelle McCoy, Christopher Nygren, Mrinalini Rajagopalan, Kirk Savage, Alex Taylor, and Lauren Taylor.
 We encourage you to familiarize yourself with their work, and to reach out to those members of the graduate faculty whose research interests and areas of specialization align with yours.
 You can find a representative article from each member of the graduate faculty here.

 Our PhD Program